melikaafrakhteh/learning/Coroutine.md

 ```

 This function needs its continuation to remember its state.

+Why doesn't a coroutine (suspend function) return until all the tasks it has started are completed? ‌Because of continuation (gone through all the labels and reached the last one)

 > [!IMPORTANT]
 > Using suspend doesn't tell Kotlin to run a function on a background thread.
 It's normal for suspend functions to operate on the main thread.
 It's also common to launch coroutines on the main thread.
 You should always use withContext() inside a suspend function when you need main-safety, such as when reading from or writing to disk, performing network operations, or running CPU-intensive operations.
 ```